 Kaiserschmarrn, or Kaiserschmarren, combines the words “Kaiser” (meaning emperor) and “Schmarrn” (meaning mess in Bavarian and Austrian dialects).
 The dish is essentially a light and fluffy pancake torn into bite-sized pieces.
 It is topped with powdered sugar and often garnished with rum-soaked raisins, plum compote or powidl (Austrian plum preserve).
 While typically served as a dessert, it’s also enjoyed as a satisfying lunch or dinner in Alpine inns, and is often found on restaurant menus across Austria, Bavaria, and the former Austro-Hungarian regions.

-Best Kaiserschmarrn Restaurants in Vienna
+Where To Get Kaiserschmarrn in Vienna

 If you're craving fluffy pancakes, I have listed my favourite spots that I have tried with my friends and family.
-They may come up if you google kaiserschmarrn in meiner nähe (kaiserschmarrn near me )in Vienna.
+They may come up if you google kaiserschmarrn in meiner nähe (kaiserschmarrn near me) in Vienna.

 2. Cafe Central